Top Online Master’s Degrees in Educational Leadership

 Costs and Financial Aid for Online Master’s Degrees in Educational Leadership

-Education at this level isn’t always cheap, so it’s important to understand the costs involved before you commit.
+Education at the master’s level isn’t cheap, so it’s important to understand the costs involved in your degree program before you commit.
 There are quite a few financial aid options out there if you know where to look.
-Some schools extend their scholarships or fellowships.
+Some schools offer substantial scholarship and fellowship opportunities to their students.
 More than 80% of students at Arizona State receive some form of financial aid, for example.

-The table below details the range of costs involved.
+The table below details the current tuition of costs for three online master’s in educational leadership programs.
 Tuition rates can vary quite a bit, so it’s always best to consult individual programs for more information.
 Factors to consider in this regard include the type of school (public or private), your enrollment status (part-time or full-time), and where you will be living during your study.

 What Your Online Master’s Degree in Educational Administration Could Cost